penglizhao/penglizhao.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to My Pages

+## Snapshots

+PengliZhao is a graduate student from Nanjing university of Aeronautics and Astronautics.
+He majors in Air Traffic Management.

 You can use the [editor on GitHub](https://github.com/zhaoph2008/zhaoph2008.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### CICTP2019
+### Publications

-[1] A Composite Dispatching rule for Multi-objective Aircraft Landing problem
+[1] A Composite Dispatching rule for Multi-objective Aircraft Landing problem.CICTP2019.Nanjing China

 \[[Poster](<https://github.com/zhaoph2008/zhaoph2008.github.io/raw/master/1.pdf>)] [PDF]